jjumadinova/MyMeadvilleSearchingTool/School_Keyword_Results/SchoolData.md

 # My Meadville Youth Data

-Data on MASH from My Meadville interviews extracted by the learning algorithm.
+Data on school-related keywords from My Meadville interviews extracted by the learning algorithm.

 ## Results for youth-related keywords
 Another set of programs is then run on the output of the learning algorithm.
 These programs